We prioritize collective, evidence-based learning to achieve equitable and enduring solutions

 Photo by Kynan Tegar

 In the mid-2000s, the Brazilian government took steps to enforce forest protection laws, and deforestation plummeted, proving to the world that forest protection and economic growth could go hand in hand.
-But this progress was reversed in the mid-2010s[3], coinciding with the erosion of environmental protections, Indigenous Peoples, Quilombola, and Local Communities’ rights, and enforcement against illegal activity.
-Preliminary data for 2023 are positive as Brazil charts a path towards more just and sustainable land use.[4]
+But this progress was reversed in the mid-2010s [4], coinciding with the erosion of environmental protections; rights of Indigenous Peoples, Quilombola, and local communities and enforcement against illegal activity.
+More recent data is more encouraging [5], likely due in large part to intensified enforcement efforts: environmental violation notices increased by 81% and fines by 63% in 2023–2025 compared to 2020–2022, signaling that Brazil is once again charting a path toward more just and sustainable land use.

-The Congo Basin lost 639,000 ha of forests in 2022, with the Democratic Republic of the Congo experiencing most of the region’s deforestation.
+The Congo Basin lost 862,000 ha of forests in 2025, with the Democratic Republic of the Congo accounting for most of the region’s deforestation.

 2. Tropical tree cover gain